Guardians vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has seven doubles, nine home runs, nine walks and 24 RBI (24 total hits).
+- Devers has 26 hits with seven doubles, 10 home runs, nine walks and 27 RBI.

 Devers Recent Games